StartLabs/startlabs/README.md

 [cljsbuild](https://github.com/emezeske/lein-cljsbuild) to automatically
 compile them into JavaScript: `lein cljsbuild auto`

 Stylesheets are preprocessed with less.js.
 Less was chosen for compatability with Twitter Bootstrap.
 We're using a forked version of Bootstrap, and the primary stylesheet specific to StartLabs is located at `bootstrap/less/startlabs.less`.
-Again, make sure to do `git submodule init && git submodule update;` if you don't see the `bootstrap` folder in this directory's root.
+Again, make sure to do `git submodule update --init --recursive;` if you don't see the `bootstrap` folder in this directory's root.

 To rebuild all of boostrap, just call `make bootstrap` or `make watch` within the bootstrap directory.

 _NOTE:_ We've reverted to editing raw CSS currently.
 The site's stylesheet is located in `resources/public/css/custom.pretty.css`.